-The Company has a portfolio of real estate investments as at December 31, 2020.
+The Company has a portfolio of real estate investments as at December 31, 2021.
 One part of this amount represents investments in different US REITs and partnerships.
 These REITs and partnerships are not publicly traded and there is no established market for them.
 The most likely scenario for a disposal of these holdings is an eventual sale of the underlying real estate properties of the REITs and partnerships and the distribution to its holders.
 Also, there are minority interests in private entities whose main assets are real estate properties.
 As described above for the REITs and partnerships, the most likely scenario for a disposal of these holdings is an eventual sale of the underlying real estate properties.

-The Company also has investment properties in lands and buildings.
+The Company also has investment properties in lands and buildings--specifically self-storage units in Madrid, Spain.
 Investment properties are initially measured at cost, including transaction costs.
 Subsequent to initial recognition, investment properties were remeasured at fair value, using the fair value model.
 The fair value is based on external valuations from third party valuators.
 Gains or losses arising from changes in fair value of investment properties are included in the Company's net profit or loss.
 The Company consolidates the Senvest Management LLC (SML) entity that serves as the investment manager of Senvest Partners and Senvest Technology Partners as well as the general partners of the funds.
 The portion of the expected residual returns of structured entities that do not belong to the Company is reflected as a non-controlling interest on the statement of financial position.
 This non-controlling interest is owned by an executive of the Corporation.
-Most of the equity of Senvest Management LLC reflects its investment in the underlying funds.
-This non-controlling interest was \$48.1 million as at December 31, 2020 from \$23.2 million as at December 31, 2019.
+This non-controlling interest was \$11 million as at December 31, 2021 from \$48.1 million as at December 31, 2020.

-At the end of December 31, 2020, Senvest had total consolidated assets of \$4,066.0 million versus \$2,885.0 million at the end of 2019.
-Equity investments and other holdings totalled \$3,880.0 million from \$2,539.1 million in December 2019.
-The Company purchased \$3,310.4 million of investment holdings in the year and sold \$2,628.4 million of such holdings.
-The Company's liabilities increased to \$2,919.9 million this year versus \$1,942.3 million in 2019.
-The main difference between the periods was a significant increase in due to brokers.
-There was also a reduction in securities sold short and derivative liabilities of \$188.8 from last December.
-The proceeds of securities sold short were \$3,303.5 million and the amount of shorts covered was \$3,479.9 million in the year.
-Overall the trading figures were more than the corresponding amounts for the prior year.
+At the end of December 31, 2021, Senvest had total consolidated assets of \$6,563.9 million versus \$4,066.0 million at the end of 2020.
+Equity investments and other holdings totaled \$6,272.8 million from \$3,880.0 million in December 2020.
+The Company purchased \$5,189.5 million of investment holdings in the year and sold \$5,323.9 million of such holdings.
+The Company's liabilities increased to \$4,748.2 million this year versus \$2,919.9 million in 2020.
+The main difference between the periods was a significant increase in the liability for redeemable units due to the funds' appreciation.
+There was also an increase in securities sold short and derivative liabilities of about \$569.2 million from last December.
+The proceeds of securities sold short were \$7,547.7 million and the amount of shorts covered was \$6,941.1 million in the year.
+Overall, the trading figures were more than the corresponding amounts for the prior year.